Allion Labs | Nash Tung

-In the smart home, it’s easy to create a comfortable living environment without extra manpower.
-Among them, robot vacuums are one of the representative products.
-However, the price ranges of robot vacuums are vary on the market; prices usually from USD 100 to 1000, how can consumers find the best choice in price and function become a hard decision.
+At home, it’s easy to create a comfortable living environment, substituting extra manpower for smart home technology; among them, robot vacuums.
+However, the price varies on the market; usually from 100 to 1000 USD.
+How has finding the best choice in price and function become such a hard decision?
 The answer is simple: the original design of the product is important.

-We list a good robot vacuum should contain below functionalities:
+A good robot vacuum should contain these functionalities:

 - Good wireless connection

-Allion has conducted experimental tests on robot vacuum to help manufacturer quickly find product problems.
+Allion has conducted experimental tests on robot vacuums to help manufacture quickly and find product problems.
 In addition to reducing customer complaint rates, it also enhances product quality.

-We set 2 tests in a 13 square meters place to evaluate the performance for cleaning.
+We set 2 tests in a 13-square-meter space to evaluate cleaning performance.

-For the result, the recovery rate at 500g is 94% but the floor still has about 30g of dust, so the user can still feel the dust when walking.
+The results display a recovery rate of 500g reaching 94%.
+However, the floor still has about 30g of dust; therefore the user can still feel the dust when walking.

-For the result, there is almost no difference on different granule when robot vacuum cleaning.
-However, when the falling objects are distributed around the corner, the recovery rate is 16%, which has significant differences compared to aisle.
-These test results can be used as a reference to avoid uncleanness.
+According to the results, there is almost no difference between distinct granules during robot vacuum cleaning.
+However, when the granules are collected around the corner, the recovery rate is 16%, which has a significant difference compared to the aisle.
+These test results may be used as a reference to avoid uncleanness.

-Allion uses the well-known three major brands of mobile phones on the market, and we perform testing of APP connection.
-As the result, Samsung S8 has the lowest score on connection testing.
-We speculate that the APP does not timely reconnect the wireless module when the wireless module of the mobile phone wakes up from the power saving mode, which turns out a fail on re-connection.
+Allion uses the three well-known major mobile phone brands on the market in order to perform testing of app connection According to the results, the Samsung S8 has the lowest score on connection testing.
+We speculate that the app does not reconnect the wireless module in time when the wireless module of the mobile phone turns back on from power saving mode, which fails during re-connection.

-In the above test, we had first removed the robot vacuum in the APP and tried to reconnect it; surprisingly, the result turned out fail on all mobile phones.
-We speculate that the stored data in the APP has already memorized the model, so the solution is to re-remove the APP and re-install before the device can be re-added.
-Such repeated operations will decrease user’s intention for using device or they may even return the device.
+In the test above, we first removed the robot vacuum from the app and then tried to reconnect it.
+Surprisingly, the resulting outcome was a failure on all mobile phones.
+We speculate that the stored data in the app has already memorized the model, therefore the solution is to remove the app and reinstall it before the device can be readded.
+Such repeated operations will decrease the users’ intention of using the device or they may even return it.

-In the final test, we simulate a scenario: users turn on flight mode when they go to bed at night and want to command robot vacuum to clean while they are not at home.
-However, users often see “device cannot connect” from the APP.
-We conclude that the APP will occasionally dis-connect when it tries to connect in Android or iOS system.
-Moreover, we also find out the device always requires users to reconnect in the iOS system.
-Such these connection issues should be avoided when the device is in the early stage of development; otherwise, there will be a lot of complaints from the consumers.
+During the final test, we simulated a scenario: users turn on airplane mode when they go to bed at night and request the robot vacuum clean while they are not home.
+However, users often see “device cannot connect” from the app.
+We concluded that the app will occasionally disconnect when it tries to connect to the Android or iOS system.
+We also found out the device always requires users to reconnect to the iOS system.
+These connection issues should be avoided when the device is in the early stages of development.
+Otherwise, there will be a lot of complaints from consumers.

-As an expert in IoT products validation, Allion has accumulated years of testing experience, we can provide IoT product’s problem finding and customized solutions to make your products stable, reliable, and compatible with other brands.
+As an expert in IoT product validation, Allion has accumulated years of testing experience.
+We can provide problem-solving and customized solutions for your IoT products to make them stable, reliable, and compatible with other brands.

-If you need more information about IoT products validation, please visit the website: Interoperability Test Center.
+If you need more information about IoT product validation, please visit the website: Interoperability Test Center.